 All that is great advice on what to do with the link in your bio on Instagram, but it’s only advice.
 It’s not hard data about whether the effort is worth it.

 If the method drives traffic, businesses should consider it.
 If it’s not driving traffic and is hurting the account, perhaps we should end this strategy.

-As an avid Instagram user I have never once been motivated by this strategy to hop over to the bio and tap on the link.
-This idea goes against the grain of the normal activity by Instagram users.
+As an avid Instagram user, I have never once been motivated by this strategy to hop over to the bio and tap on the link.
+This idea goes against the grain of normal activity by Instagram users.